woossi0/suite/docs/usermanual/source/cartography/ysld/reference/featurestyles.rst

 Feature Styles
 ==============

-In YSLD, A Feature Style is a block of styling :ref:`Rules <cartography.ysld.reference.rules>`.
+In YSLD, a Feature Style is a block of styling :ref:`Rules <cartography.ysld.reference.rules>`.

 .. todo:: FIGURE NEEDED